-Can yoga improve more than your physical health?
+Can private yoga lessons improve more than your physical health ?

 The answer is yes.
 When most of us think of yoga, we probably visualise a crowded class all trying to get the instructor’s attention.
 But, with a private yoga session, you can reap all the benefits without the distraction.

 And that’s not all.
 While you can practise yoga for pain relief, private yoga sessions can drastically improve your mental well being.
 Here are our top three reasons why private yoga sessions will boost your mental health.

 Moderate exercise can dramatically improve depressive feelings.
 Yoga stretches are specifically designed to improve your balance, flexibility and physical strength.
 Private yoga sessions are also a great form of cardiovascular exercise.

 Regular cardio exercise has many physical and mental benefits.
 It will increase your heart rate, which increases your range of motion and improves your joint health and spinal flexibility.

 Perhaps the greatest benefit from this cardio workout is the release of endorphins.
 Endorphins encourage more positive feelings, leading to a happier outlook.